 detecting, writing & work

-It’s that time again where I’ve had another of my articles published in Treasure Hunting Magazine, and this time it’s more of an interview based affair about the archaeologist Gilbert Burleigh.
+It’s that time again where I’ve had another of my articles published in Treasure Hunting Magazine, and this time it’s more of an interview based affair with the retired archaeologist Gilbert Burleigh.
 It all came about through a chance meeting on a Facebook group, which led to me meeting Gil and talking about his long career, his valued and trusted relationships with detectorists, and the wonderful archaeological discoveries that those relationships have unearthed.
 This particular article was published in the May 2024 edition of Treasure Hunting Magazine but is also available to read here on the Hertfordshire History Hunter blog.

 Oh to find a hoard like this!

 Obviously there was a lot more work to do this time, but on the whole it fitted in quite well around the existing design work that I had in my schedule.
 So for the May and June editions of Treasure Hunting Magazine in 2024 you will see my name under the layout & design credits on the contents page.
 But in a strange twist of fate the only article that I did not layout for the May edition was my own.
 This had already been put together for a previous issue which the editor pushed back to the May edition.
 Still, I can’t complain because I see it as a privilege to work on the magazine, and as Julian Evan-Hart said to me in one of our email conversations, “who’d have believed our first contact would have led to this eh?”.
-But led to this it has and it’s been brilliant working on the magazine again and I’m sure it won’t be the last time either.
+But led to this it has and it’s been brilliant working on the magazine again and I’m sure it won’t be the last time.

 Pages full of history!

 It has to be said that this hobby has enriched my life way beyond my expectations, and I can’t thank my partner Heather enough for buying me the Equinox 600 for my birthday in 2020.
 The 600 has now been upgraded to the 900, but I have kept the 600 as backup (it’s too good a detector not to keep it).
 This hobby really has filtered through into all aspects of my life which now includes work, and I wonder, can this hobby give anymore?
 Well actually yes, if the detecting gods are listening, that hoard of gold Romans coins would be nice to discover in the not to distant future.
-Lol, joking aside, this hobby has already bestowed more than enough riches on me for which I will be forever thankful (but that hoard would be nice).
+Lol, joking aside, this hobby has already bestowed me with more than enough riches for which I will be forever thankful (but that hoard would be nice).

 Working on News & Views.